Understanding and Mitigating Hyperbolic Dimensional Collapse in Graph Contrastive Learning: Introduction

-\begin{enumerate}[leftmargin=0.6cm] \item We investigate the dimension collapse problem in the hyperbolic contrastive learning, and we associate the dimensional collapse with the tree ``leaf collapse'' and ``height collapse'', describing it from the point of view that trees can be represented in hyperbolic spaces \citep{ganea2018hyperbolic}. \item We propose a novel graph contrastive learning framework in the hyperbolic space to generate high-quality graph embedding for the various downstream tasks. \item To alleviate the dimensional collapse problem, identified and measured as decline in Efficient Rank of features in the ambient space of the hyperbolic manifold, we propose a new isotropic Gaussian loss operating on the tangent space of manifold at $\mathbf{0}$ which forces the desired feature distribution (isotropic shell) in the ambient space of the hyperbolic manifold.
-We show that imposing the isotropic Gaussian loss on the tangent space increases the Effective Rank of feature representations on the tangent plane, and we show that the Effective Rank measured in the ambient space correlates with the effective rank measured on the tangent plane. \end{enumerate}
+{\roman{enumi}.} \begin{enumerate}[leftmargin=0.6cm] \item We investigate the problem of dimension collapse in the hyperbolic contrastive learning, and we associate the dimensional collapse with the tree ``leaf collapse'' and ``height collapse'', describing it from the point of view that trees can be embedded in the hyperbolic plane with low distortion \cite{sarkar2011low,ganea2018hyperbolic,NEURIPS2019_0ec04cb3}. \item We propose a novel graph contrastive learning framework in the hyperbolic space to generate high-quality graph embedding for the various downstream tasks. \item To alleviate the dimensional collapse, identified/measured as a drop in Efficient Rank (ERank) of features in the ambient space of the hyperbolic manifold, we propose a new isotropic Gaussian loss operating on the tangent space of manifold at $\mathbf{0}$ which forces the desired feature distribution (isotropic shell) in the ambient space of the hyperbolic manifold.
+We show that imposing the isotropic Gaussian loss on the tangent space increases the ERank of feature representations on the tangent plane, and that the ERank measured in the ambient space correlates with the ERank measured on the tangent plane.
+Maintaining high ERank stops backbone succumbing to DC. \end{enumerate}